NeuroLogic Decoding: (Un)supervised Neural Text Generation with Predicate Logic Constraints: Experiments II: Recipe Generation

 \section{Experiments II: Recipe Generation}

-While C{ OMMON}G{ EN} is a sentence level generation task, we evaluate a paragraph level generation task next -- cooking recipe generation.
-Given a recipe title (i.e., the name of the dish), and the list of ingredients, the task is to generate the correct cooking instructions for a given recipe.
+We next study cooking recipe generation, a paragraph-level generation task.
+Given a dish name and a list of ingredients, the task is to generate cooking instructions for the given recipe.

 \paragraph{Problem Formulation} The input is the recipe title, an unordered set of ingredients $E = \{e_1, ..., e_{|E|}\}$ where $e_i$ can be a single- or multi-word ingredient phrase (e.g., `onions', `black pepper').
 Let $\mathcal{G}$ denote the set of all ingredients.
-The expected output is a paragraph $y \in \mathcal{Y}$ that describes multi-step cooking instructions.
+The expected output is a paragraph $\textbf{y} \in \mathcal{Y}$ that describes multi-step cooking instructions.

-To apply \textsc{NeuroLogic Decoding}, we constrain output $y$ to contain all given ingredients $e_i$ in $E$, and no other ingredients, i.e. no ingredients in $\mathcal{G} \setminus E$.
-Ingredients can be referred to with generic terms (e.g., 'vegetables' may refer to 'onions', 'green beans', or 'carrot') and we denote the generic names for ingredient $e_i$ as $e^T_i$.
-Formally, our lexical constraint is:
+To apply \textsc{NeuroLogic Decoding}, we constrain output $\textbf{y}$ to contain all given ingredients $e_i$ in $E$, and no other ingredients, i.e. no ingredients in $\mathcal{G} \setminus E$.
+Ingredients can be referred to with generic terms (e.g., `vegetables' may refer to `onions', or `carrots') and we denote the generic name for ingredient $e_i$ as $e^T_i$.
+Formally, the constraint is \begin{small}

-\paragraph{Dataset} We use Recipe1M+, a large-scale, structured corpus of over one million cooking recipes.
-On average each recipe has 118 words and 9 ingredients.
-Around 70\% of the data is in train set, and the remainder is split equally between the validation and test sets.